class Attribute

-In Perl 6 lingo, an attribute refers to a per-instance/object storage slot.
+In Raku lingo, an attribute refers to a per-instance/object storage slot.
 An Attribute

-is used to talk about classes' and roles' attributes on the meta level.
+is used to talk about classes' and roles' attributes at the metalevel.

-Normal usage of attributes does not require the user to use class Attribute explicitly.
+Normal usage of attributes does not require the user to use this class explicitly.

 The trait is required